 |during the second week||75.0%|

 |during the third week||62.5%|

 |during the sixth week||25.0%|

 - After the first seven weeks of a semester, students are responsible for the entire semester’s tuition and fee charges.

 - Room and board will be prorated as follows during the first twelve weeks of a semester according to the move-out date.
 Note that this policy reflects the fact that Maranatha makes commitments to food service providers and other fixed costs are incurred even if events lead a student to discontinue campus residency during the semester.

 |during weeks one through four||75.0%|

 - After the first twelve weeks of a semester, students are responsible for the entire semester’s room and board charges.

-- Veterans under Public Law 89-358 will be refunded on a daily prorated basis.
+- Veterans under Public Law 89-358 will be refunded on a daily prorated basis by separate policy.

 - Academic, class, and program fees are non-refundable.

 Academic Merit, BCM, Teacher Ed and Music scholarships – Per the applicable scholarship website pages, these scholarships require applicants to “live in a Maranatha residence hall” as noted under the section “Scholarship applicants must:”